 This course emphasizes working with children especially in a day care center or pre-school environment.
-Students will apply the knowledge of children's development in a practical, hands-on way.
-Students will study and visit pre-school and day care facilities to understand the work of the child care centers and how to guide children in age-appropriate activities and curriculum.
-Students will plan and operate a story hour for preschool children.
-Students will practice the art of choosing and reading children's books, teach finger plays, prepare age-appropriate activities and interact with children during the Story Hour.
-Students will also visit a kindergarten setting to gain more experience in leading children's activities.
-This course is the second required course for students interested in the Assistant Child Care Teacher Skills Certificate Program.
+Curriculum builds upon students' knowledge of child development, using that background to integrate strategies in caring for children within early childhood professions.
+Students will study, visit, and observe in pre-school and day care facilities to understand the work of child caregivers and how to guide children in developmentally appropriate practices, activities and curriculum.
+Other topics include day-to-day operations in a childcare setting, positive relationships in the childcare setting and adequately meeting the physical, intellectual, emotional and social needs of children and understanding the responsibilities of early childhood education professionals.
+This course is the second required course for students interested in the Assistant Childcare Teacher (ACCT) Certificate Program.